Eric Vaughn Holowacz

 He relocated to Mildura in May 2012 for one year assignment as Arts & Culture Manager for Victoria’s largest (geographically) local council.
 As director of the Mildura Arts Centre his primary concern was the completion, re-branding, and activation of Victoria’s newest proscenium theatre.
 He also oversaw cultural programming, staff restructuring, marketing, and daily operations of the region’s heritage properties, main art gallery and significant permanent collection.

 In 2013, Mr Holowacz returned to the United States to become President and Chief Executive of the Arts Council of Greater Baton Rouge, Louisiana’s leading local arts agency.
-For the next two years, he oversaw a staff of ten and a $1.75 million annual budget—and managed year-round presenting, grant-giving programs, professional development for the local community, united arts fund campaigns, and new community engagement initiatives for Baton Rouge.
+For the next two years, he oversaw a staff of ten and a $1.75 million annual budget—and managed year-round jazz and festival presenting, grant-giving programs, professional development for the local community, united arts fund campaigns, and new community engagement initiatives for Baton Rouge.